zakkarry/cross-seed-seedbox-builder/README.md

 ### NEW ANNOUNCEMENT

-Yes, this script streamlines the procedure and requirements for cross-seedd into one command.
-There are unique aspects to the ultra seedbox environment that are handled automatically.
+Yes, this script streamlines the procedure and requirements for cross-seed into one command.
+There are unique aspects to shared seedbox environments that are handled automatically.

 The script has been updated to account for the updated OS servers and the old style, and will handle both appropriately.